-History at Timna Park
+History of Timna

 Hiking and Activities at Timna Park

 Snaking across Timna Park are hiking trails short and long, for all levels of experience.
-From these, visitors can witness the amazing works of nature, and ancient man in the mines, as well as the amazing wildlife, plants and trees, which makes the desert their home, surviving in the harsh arid conditions.
-Within the park, rather uniquely for the desert, is a small lake, and pedal boats are included in the ticket price.
+From these, visitors can witness the amazing works of nature and ancient man in the mines.
+It’s also home to amazing wildlife, plants and trees, which makes the desert their home, surviving in the harsh arid conditions.
+Within the park, rather uniquely for the desert, is a small lake.
+Pedal boats come with the ticket price.
 For kids, there are also activities such as sand bottling (the region has a unique colored sand), and other craft activities.

 The site has a restaurant and campground.